radheshyam2006/LinuxSupervisor/README.md

 ### 6. Double Fork Pattern — Daemonization
 ```
+Linux requires a specific sequence to create a true background daemon:
-1. fork() and exit parent to return control to the shell.
+1. fork() and exit parent: Returns control to the shell immediately.
-2. setsid() to detach from the terminal and become session leader.
+2. setsid(): Child becomes a Session Leader, detaching completely from the terminal.
-3. fork() again so the daemon can never reacquire a terminal.
+3. fork() again: The new child is no longer a session leader, ensuring it can never reacquire a controlling terminal.
-4. Redirect standard I/O (stdin, stdout, stderr) to a log file.
+4. Redirect standard I/O: stdin, stdout, and stderr are redirected to a log file (/dev/null usually, but we use log/supervisor.log) so the daemon doesn't crash when trying to print without a terminal.
 ```